dougfinn/KKH-Speech/README.md

     - These are located under: `Assets/Resources/AI_Prompts`

 10. **Reference the Prompt Path in LLM Components**
-    - In the **AI** GameObject, ensure all LLM components have the correct prompt file path set.
+    - In the **AI** GameObject, ensure all "AI Orchestrator" component has the correct prompt file path set.

 11. **Apply the Same Setup to the McDonald's Scene**
    - Repeat steps above for the McDonald's scene to ensure consistent setup.